Kentavious Caldwell-Pope: Denver Nuggets (2022–2024)

 On July 6, 2022, Caldwell-Pope was traded, alongside Ish Smith, to the Denver Nuggets in exchange for Monté Morris and Will Barton.
 On July 16, Caldwell-Pope signed a two-year, $30 million contract extension with the Nuggets.
 He made his Nuggets debut on October 19, recording two points, four rebounds, six assists and two steals in a 123–102 loss to the Utah Jazz.
 In Game 5 of the NBA Finals, Caldwell-Pope put up 11 points, four rebounds, two assists, two steals, three blocks and grabbed the series-clinching rebound before dribbling out the final seconds on the clock in a 94–89 win over the Miami Heat to help the Nuggets win their first NBA championship in franchise history, awarding Caldwell-Pope his second ring.

 Orlando Magic (2024–2025)

-On July 6, 2024, Caldwell-Pope signed with the Orlando Magic.
+On July 6, 2024, Caldwell-Pope signed a three-year, $66 million contract with the Orlando Magic.
 Caldwell-Pope started all 77 games he appeared in during the 2024–25 NBA season, averaging 8.7 points, 2.2 rebounds, and 1.8 assists.

-Memphis Grizzlies (2025–present)
+Memphis Grizzlies (2025–2026)

 On June 15, 2025, Caldwell-Pope was traded to the Memphis Grizzlies, alongside Cole Anthony, four unprotected first-round picks including the 16th overall pick in the 2025 NBA draft, and a 2029 first-round pick swap in exchange for Desmond Bane.
+He made 51 appearances (including 14 starts) for the Grizzlies during the 2025–26 NBA season, averaging 8.4 points, 2.5 rebounds, and 2.7 assists.
+On February 19, 2026, it was announced that Caldwell-Pope would require season-ending surgery to address "misalignment of his right pinky finger."
+After the season, he reached a buyout agreement with the Grizzlies.

+Philadelphia 76ers (2026–present)

+On August 5, 2026, Caldwell-Pope signed with the Philadelphia 76ers.